polterguy/polterguy.github.io/tutorials/threading/index.md

 # Threading and async Hyperlambda programming

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* Creating multiple threads using Hyperlambda
+* Synchronizing access to shared resources
+* Waiting for multiple threads to finish
+* Basic async theory and why it scales better than synchronised programming

 Although Hyperlambda is a super high level programming language, it's got very good support for threading, and due to that it's _implicitly async in nature_, it's also extremely scalable.
 In this micro tutorial, we will walk you through some of the concepts related to threading, and explain how threading is simplified